Creating Digital Collections

 - The resulting HTML files can be uploaded to a web server for easy viewing

-To make my life easier, I also ordered a Symcode Barcode Scanner so I could scan UPC and ISBN numbers directly into Tellico.
+To make my life easier, I also ordered a Symcode Barcode Scanner (link broken) so I could scan UPC and ISBN numbers directly into Tellico.

 This little scanner works great!
 It features:

 - Fully plug and play, no drivers needs